CSCI-3398/hackathon1/README.md

 ## Getting started

-Clone this repo, and then open `starter_code.ipynb` with Jupyter notebook to view and run the code that will give you the baselines. **READ THE COMMENTS IN THE CODE!** Also, remember that you can't proceed to the next code block until the asterisk to the left of the current code block has turned into a number.
+Clone this repo, and then open `hackathon1.ipynb` with Jupyter notebook to view and run the code that will give you the baselines. **READ THE COMMENTS IN THE CODE!** Also, remember that you can't proceed to the next code block until the asterisk to the left of the current code block has turned into a number.

 ```
 [ ] = code has not been executed